Altamont, it's great to see that you're still there, that you haven't passed out from whatever it was that was bothering you.

 Rich Lowry, the editor of National Review, told an interesting story last night about how he could never be a politician and how he wouldn't want to be.

-And I tell you earlier, politicians took a big hit last night, jokingly.
+And I'm telling you earlier, politicians took a big hit last night, jokingly.

-He said he was in uh an elevator, it's an elevator in his apartment building in New York, and it was it's rare when you run into a fellow conservative in New York.
+He said he was in an elevator in his apartment building in New York, and it's rare when you run into a fellow conservative in New York.

 Oh, I've heard of that.